MechanicalRock/mechanicalrock.github.io/_posts/2020-02-03-secrets-rotation-with-secrets-manager.md

 By now you should have a rough idea how secrets rotation works, and how to implement a simple rotation function using AWS Secrets Manager.
 I really do hope you have realised how useful the practice is over the alternatives, and going forward, it will become 'the way' to do things.

-Because seriously, every time I see an application secret on a post-it note or stored in plain-text somewhere I die a little inside.
+Because seriously... every time I see an application secret on a post-it note or stored in plain-text somewhere I die a little inside.

 Want to get all secret squirrel?
 Contact Mechanical Rock to Get Started!](https://www.mechanicalrock.io/lets-get-started)